Want to Write for Us? - Here's our Style Guide

 - Heavy formatting in a word document such as embedded images and boxes.
 Although the effort on submission is appreciated it all has to be stripped out for publishing

 - Too many posed questions.
-For example, don’t just say, when will the UK leave the European Union?
-Tell us when do you think it will happen - two years, ten years?
+For example, don’t just say, will Brexit benefit the UK?
+Tell our visitors if you think it will or not.

 - Giving our visitors a party political broadcast, they want to know what you think not a regurgitation of a political party press release